GT-610/AviQtl-Plus/README.md

 The original author has already acted on their plan — the new `main` branch is being rebuilt from scratch with **Qt Widgets + SDL3 + bgfx**, reflecting their conviction that Qt Quick is not the right foundation for the compute-shader-heavy future they envision.
 They have stated that PRs will not be accepted during the initial core implementation phase.

-The old Qt Quick source code remains available on the [`legacy` branch](https://codeberg.org/taisho-guy/AviQtl/src/branch/legacy), and the original author [explicitly recommends](https://codeberg.org/taisho-guy/AviQtl) AviQtl-Plus to users who prefer the Qt Quick approach.
+The old Qt Quick source code remains available on the [`legacy` branch](https://codeberg.org/taisho-guy/NeoUtl/src/branch/legacy), and the original author [explicitly recommends](https://codeberg.org/taisho-guy/NeoUtl) AviQtl-Plus to users who prefer the Qt Quick approach.

-### Our relationship with the new AviQtl
+### Our relationship with the new NeoUtl

 The original author and I maintain a friendly relationship.
-If any of our contributions from AviQtl-Plus prove applicable to the new AviQtl, I will gladly submit them upstream.
+If any of our contributions from AviQtl-Plus prove applicable to the new NeoUtl, I will gladly submit them upstream.
 Similarly, I hope that innovations from both projects can cross-pollinate over time — ultimately benefiting all users who seek a modern, powerful, and intuitive AviUtl successor.

 ## What is [AviQtl-Plus](https://github.com/GT-610/AviQtl-Plus)?